mit-pdos/xv6-riscv/README.md

 **xv6** ships with a rudimentary Round-Robin scheduler, which simply cycles through the proccess list and runs the next runnable process it finds.

-In order to increase fairness, this Round-Robin scheduler was replaced with a lottery-based proportional share scheduler.
+In order to increase fairness, the Round-Robin scheduler was replaced with a lottery-based proportional share scheduler.
 This new scheduler aims to share CPU time proportionally, according to the number of tickets assigned to a process.

 [Inspiration](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/scheduling-xv6-lottery/README.md)